Skip to main content

 Outcomes

-• I shipped four surfaces (CLI, TUI, API, dashboard) from one Python core via modular extras
+I shipped four distinct surfaces (CLI, TUI, FastApi, Streamlit) that share one determinisic, hyper-lean Python core architecture

 Use it on your next repo